 The National Interscholastic Swim Coaches Association recognizes senior swimmers who have lettered and maintained a cumulative 3.75 GPA for the first 7 semesters of high school.
 Schools must submit for this award.
-Go to HERE for more info.
+Go to <a href="https://example.com/heres/her

-- V. NISCA also recognizes Teams that have collectively an outstanding GPA.
+V. NISCA also recognizes Teams that have collectively an outstanding GPA.
 Go to the Scholar Team Awards to find out more for this award.
-They have three levels Gold, Silver and Bronze GPA Awards to deserving teams. - VI.
+They have three levels - Gold, Silver and Bronze GPA Awards to deserving teams.

+VI.
 And if you want to find out how your team stacks up against other private and independent schools from across the nation, look up Power Rankings at the NISCA website.
 It is a great motivator for every team to see how they stack up.